Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds… James 1:2

 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.
 Such a person is double-minded and unstable in all they do.
 James 1:5-8

 I also have to admit that my newly instilled trust, and hope, was tested and tried during that time.
-Less than two months after my father-in-law’s passing, a family member of mine committed suicide.
-Just days after finding out, I was nearly in a car accident that would have, most likely, killed the person in the other car.
+Less than two months after my father-in-law’s passing, a family member committed suicide.
+Just days after finding out, I was nearly in a car accident that would have, likely, killed the person in the other car.
 I was able to jerk my steering wheel just in time, but still came within inches of a possible tragedy.
 Instead of praising God for what I absolutely believe was His intervention, I found myself raging against Him.

 Why?!
 Why was I being kicked while I was down?
 What on earth had I done to deserve wave after wave of pain?
 Why couldn’t I have control of anything in my life?!
 Didn’t I have a say?!!